tanzu-end-to-end/tap-gitops-workshop/Stage-1-Base-Install.md

 git add . && git commit -m "Initialize Tanzu GitOps RI"
 ```

-You've now initialized the Git repo on your local machine.
-Create a Github repository from this local repo.
+Now push the local repo to Github, where your cluster can access it.
 If you have the Github CLI installed, you can do this with:

 ```
 gh repo create